Rose Skinner: Legacy and honours

 Skinner and her husband "were hugely influential as tastemakers for, and supporters of, the Australian art scene".
 They bequeathed the bulk of their collection to the University of Western Australia, comprising 68 works.
 The Lawrence Wilson Art Gallery staged an exhibition of their collection in 2007, including multiple works by Sidney Nolan, Fred Williams and Ian Fairweather.

 Skinner was appointed as a Member of the Order of the British Empire (MBE) in 1972 for "services to art".
 She initially planned to return the honour on the grounds that she had expected an award of a higher rank, describing it as "an insult to the art medium".
 She subsequently decided to accept the award.

+Skinner's contribution to the cultural life of Perth, as well as the efforts of fellow gallerists Rie Heymans, Elizabeth Blair Barber and Cherry Lewis, were remembered in 2026 as part of an exhibition at the North Metropolitan TAFE entitled "Pioneering Spaces: Four Women Who Shaped Perth's Art Scene".